tymyrddin/red-network/source/docs/roots/README.md

-# Introduction

-*How the Mycelium Whispers Its Maps*

-Imagine the Internet as a giant, constantly shifting map where every network (run by companies like Google, ISPs, or cloud providers) has to figure out how to send data to every other network.
-This is not done with a single master plan.
-It works through a mix of cooperation, handshake agreements, and some technology under the hood.

-## Rootways of the World Tree
+# Rootways of the World Tree

 *Vast, ancient roots intertwining beneath continents—essential for life, but vulnerable where they surface.*